 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not stop giving this drug to your child without calling the doctor.
-Your child may have a greater risk of very low platelets and bleeding.
-If your child needs to stop this drug, talk with the doctor.
+- Do not stop taking this drug without calling your doctor.
+You may have a greater risk of very low platelets and bleeding.
+If you need to stop this drug, talk with your doctor.

 - This drug may make cataracts worse or may raise the chance of new cataracts.
 Talk with the doctor.

-- If your child is of East Asian descent, talk with the doctor.
+- If you are of East Asian descent, talk with your doctor.

 - Blood clots have happened with this drug.
 Sometimes, blood clots like heart attack and stroke have been deadly.
 Talk with the doctor.

-- Use care to prevent your child from getting hurt and have your child avoid falls or crashes.
+- Use care to prevent injury and avoid falls or crashes.

 - Signs of a urinary tract infection (UTI) like blood in the urine, burning or pain when passing urine, feeling the need to pass urine often or right away, fever, lower stomach pain, or pelvic pain.